 - The site also needs to be optimized for Mandarin character searches

 - and should include QR links to your WeChat page.
 All sites in China need to be optimized for mobile as the vast majority of online users browse on their smartphones, there are now 550 million smartphones in China.

 - Mobile content can also be optimized for WeChat China’s largest social network.

-- Most importantly, the content of the web page in Mandarin is necessary for the viewers are approximately Chinese who are accustomed to reading Mandarin.
+- Most importantly, the content of the web page in Mandarin is necessary for viewers are approximately Chinese and are accustomed to reading Mandarin.